56kcloud/Training/DockerCon/logging/getting-started.md

     $ curl 0.0.0.0:8080
     ```

-    Go ahead and curl or refresh the NGINX a couple more times.
+    Go ahead and send a few curl/refresh request to the `NGINX` container.

 8. Check the logs